awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-schema.md

 # Session document schema<a name="session-manager-schema"></a>

 The following information describes the schema elements of a Session document\.
-Session Manager uses Session documents to determine which type of session to start, such as a standard session, a port forwarding session, or a session to run an interactive command\.
+AWS Systems Manager Session Manager uses Session documents to determine which type of session to start, such as a standard session, a port forwarding session, or a session to run an interactive command\.

 [schemaVersion](#version)
 The schema version of the Session document\.
 Currently, Session documents only support version 1\.0\.